ThePowerOfSwift/ShopifyMobileInternChallenge/Readme.md

-##Shopify Mobile Internship iOS Application along with Optional Tasks
+##Shopify Mobile Internship iOS Application with Optional Tasks

 cocoapods used Alamofire & SwiftyJSON, kindly open ShopifyMobileInternChallenge.xcworkspace to see the app